What substances are in PRIO?

 Note that mixtures containing one or more respiratory sensitisers, e.g., allergenic enzymes in cleaning agents, are not necessarily classified as allergenic.
 The generic concentration limit according to the CLP regulation for classification of mixtures in solution or granular form containing respiratory sensitisers is 1%, which is higher than for other hazard properties of phase-out substances in PRIO (normally 0.1% alternatively 0.3%).

 In the stratosphere, sunlight constantly converts some of the oxygen molecules in the air into ozone.
 This ozone layer filters out harmful UV radiation from the sun.
 UV radiation can cause very hazardous effects to public health and the environment, as well as damage to technical material.
 The thinning of the ozone layer comes from emissions of ozone depleting substances such as CFCs (chlorofluorocarbons), HCFCs (chlorofluorocarbons), halons, chlorinated solvents, methyl bromide and similar substances.
 It is the chlorine or bromine content of these substances that depletes ozone in the stratosphere.
-The use of ozone depleting substances must be phased out in accordance with the Swedish environmental quality objective A Protective Ozone Layer.
-External link, opens in new window.
+The use of ozone depleting substances must be phased out in accordance with the Swedish environmental quality objective A protective ozone layer.

 PBT/vPvB substances are persistent, bioaccumulative (accumulate in living organisms) and toxic, alternatively very persistent and very bioaccumulative.
 If a substance or its transformation- or degradation products is persistent, it will remain in the environment for a long time.